steelThread/redisfs/README.md

 	Available options:
 	  -h, --help         Displays options
 	  -v, --version      Shows file2redis' version.
-	  -f, --file         The path of the file to write to.
+	  -f, --filename     The path of the file to write to.
 (Defaults: generated temp file) -e, --encoding     The encoding to use.
+(Defaults: utf8) -p, --prefix       The filename prefix to use.
+(Defaults: redisfs) -s, --suffix       The filename suffix to use.
-(Defaults: utf8) -d, --delete       Indicator to delete the key after the op.
-(Defaults: true)
+	  -d, --deleteKey    Indicator to delete the key after the op.
+(Defaults: false)

+    $  redis2file.coffee -e base64 -f test/test.pdf redisfs:A8D367BD-1CE7-4FB3-9F90-2E94AF25430C
+	>> file -> test/test.pdf

 ## Using redisfs programmatically.
 ### Configuration & Construction
-RedisFs supports the follow configuration options that can be passed into either the RedisFs constructor or the redisfs factory method.
+redisfs supports the follow configuration options that can be passed into either the RedisFs constructor or the redisfs factory method.
 	# options - Optional Hash of options.
 	#   redis      - Existing instance of node_client.